danfuzz/samizdat/doc/library-guide/Cmp.md

 Cmp
 ---

-`Cmp` is a utility class (and uninstantiable repository for class methods), which implements all the standard comparison methods.
+`Cmp` is a utility class (an uninstantiable repository for class methods), which implements all the standard comparison methods.

 Comparison methods come in two flavors, cross-class and per-class.